John Bussell

 On arriving at the Swan River Colony in March 1830, the Bussell brothers were advised that most of the good land near the Swan River had already been granted.
-The Governor of Western Australia, Sir James Stirling suggested they instead join with a number of other families in joining a new sub-colony at Augusta.
+James Stirling, the Governor of Western Australia, suggested they instead join with a number of other families in joining a new sub-colony at Augusta.
 The following month, Stirling sailed with a party of prospective settlers on board Emily Taylor.
 After arriving at the mouth of the Blackwood River, the party spent four days exploring the area.
 Stirling then confirmed his decision to establish a subcolony, the settlers' property was disembarked, and the town of Augusta declared at the site.

 For four years the brothers tried unsuccessfully to establish a farm, initially at Augusta and then further up the Blackwood River.
 The brothers had immense difficulty clearing the land, and found the soil not particularly good for farming.
 John Bussell conducted numerous exploring expeditions in search of better land.
 He was particularly impressed with the quality of land at Busselton (then known as the Vasse), and explored the area thoroughly.
 When the Bussell's home was destroyed by fire in 1834, the family re-established themselves at the Vasse, where they became successful and prosperous farmers.
 John Bussell would remain at the homestead Cattle Chosen, now in Bovell, until his death.

 John Bussell returned to England in 1837, with the intention of marrying his sweetheart Sophie Hayward.
 His relationship with her soured while he was in England, and their engagement was called off.
-However shortly after gaining his freedom Bussell met a widow named Charlotte Cookworthy (sister-in-law of Joseph Cookworthy), to whom he became engaged three weeks later.
+However shortly afterwards Bussell met a widow named Charlotte Cookworthy (sister-in-law of Joseph Cookworthy), to whom he became engaged three weeks later.
 After marrying her in August 1838, they returned to Western Australia in 1839.

-It is known that John Bussell in February 1841 was directly involved in the murder of seven Aboriginal people (after a dispute over pay resulted in the death of English farmer George Layman) and he then subsequently pursued a larger group of Noongar north towards Bunbury where many more were killed around ‘Lake Mininup’.
+It is known that John Bussell in February 1841 was directly involved in the murder of seven Aboriginal people (after a dispute over pay resulted in the death of English farmer George Layman) and he then subsequently pursued a larger group of Noongar north towards Bunbury where many more were killed around Lake Mininup.
 This is known as the Wonnerup Massacre.
-These events were described in 1897 by historian Warren Bert Kimberly as 'one of the most bloodthirsty deeds ever committed by Englishmen' (Ryan et al.,2019).
+These events were described in 1897 by historian Warren Bert Kimberly as "one of the most bloodthirsty deeds ever committed by Englishmen".

 Bussell became a Justice of the Peace in 1855, and a member of the Vasse Board of Education in 1861.
 During 1864 he taught at Bishop Hale's School (now Hale School) in Perth.
 He later undertook theological studies, but was never ordained.
 From 4 November 1870 to 3 July 1872, Bussell served as a nominee Member of the Western Australian Legislative Council.
 He died near Busselton on 17 September 1875.

 In 2016, a sculpture by Greg James, John Garrett Bussell, was unveiled by the City of Busselton in the ArtGeo Cultural Complex as part of the Busselton Settlement Art Project.